RobotDisco/robotdisco.github.com/_posts/2016-12-04-what_little_i_know_of_email_systems.md

 There are other options, but they are far less common.
 The above two are the de-factor standards.
 Thunderbird I believe actually uses mbox internally.

 #### What about gmail?
 Gmail can pretend to be an IMAP or POP server and work with those technologies' limitations, but it tweaks things a little bit.
 Obviously it's proprietary so I have no idea what goes on behind the scenes.
-But unlike IMAP which assumes a typical filesystem interface (folders containing messages, so a message can only be in one folder), gmail treats everything like labels so that you can have multiple labels on any mail. *ALL** mail has the 'All Mail' label attached, because Gmail is built around the idea that everything is in one giant indexable/searchable bucket.
+But unlike IMAP which assumes a typical filesystem interface (folders containing messages, so a message can only be in one folder), gmail treats everything like labels so that you can have multiple labels on any mail. **ALL** mail has the 'All Mail' label attached, because Gmail is built around the idea that everything is in one giant indexable/searchable bucket.
 Gmail also does some magic to intercept all mail you send and stick the 'Sent Mail' label on it; because sending mail is a different process than storing/retrieving it, this does not happen by default on standard SMTP/IMAP combinations.
 (Back when Gmail was the only service with "unlimited" email, this was a game-changer; most systems didn't expect you to save all of your email because disk space was finite)

 #### Spam filtering?
 Email is a notoriously insecure process, one of the easiest ways to get hacked or become a conduit for nasties spreading viruses and spam is to try to run your own mail-server.
 Email, one of the earliest mechanisms on the internet, was very trusting and assumed that everyone had good intentions.
 It is only relatively recently that email systems have had a wealth of tooling (spam filters, virus scanners, policies for not forwarding emails on behalf of people who aren't confirmed users of your service, certificates that you are in fact a "legitimate" mail server) that I don't really want to get into because I don't understand it at all.

 Anyway, if you want to get into the magical world of pretending it is the 80s/90s and running all of your email on a unix system, hopefully I've made things slightly less confusing.

+[^1]: Windows or other OSes might do something very different, for all I know Microsoft Exchange stores everything in a database]